rreece/rreece.github.io/outline-of-philosophy/naturalism.md

 ### Other ways of knowing

 -   Are there other ways of knowing?
+-   Feigl, H. (1958).
+Critique of intuition according to scientific empiricism. [^Feigl1958]
 -   Scruton, R. (2015).
 Scientism and the humanities. [^Scruton2015]
     -   *Naturwissenschaften* and *Geisteswissenschaften*
 -   [Feminist perspectives on argumentation](https://plato.stanford.edu/entries/feminism-argumentation/)